streetturtle/awesome-wm-widgets/todo-widget/README.md

 # Theming

 Widget uses your theme's colors.
 In case you want to have different colors, without changing your theme, please create an issue for it.
-I'll extract them in widget parameters.
+I'll extract them as a widget parameters.